snoop2head/snoop2head.github.io/content/posts/Researching/Friendly-VGG-Implementation.md

    Inception modules illustrated below uses heterogeneous sizes of convolutional layers, ranging from 1x1 to 5x5, which are concatenated at the end.
    ![image-20221004032254634](./image/Friendly-VGG-Implementation/image-20221004032254634.png)

    Moreover, GoogleNet had intermediate auxiliary classifier, represented as the yellow block in the diagram below, used during the training.
-The architecture was computationally efficient but the structure was less intuitive.
+The architecture was to highjack gradients before it vanishes(or explodes) when passing through layers, but the structure was less intuitive.

    ![image-20221004032046216](./image/Friendly-VGG-Implementation/image-20221004032046216.png)